 - Sugar – I’ve written an entire article on sugar and weight loss here.
 This includes all forms of sugar: sweets, honey, sweet cereals & granola, sugary drinks, candy, ice cream, desserts, and even sweet fruits.
 The only exception would be 70% or higher dark chocolate.

 - Simple Carbs – Foods like white rice, bread, flour tortillas, bagels, pasta, white rice all turn into glucose in the system.
 They are lacking in minerals, feed candida, cause inflammation, and lead to further cravings.
 Substituting mineral rich ancient grains will make a huge difference.
-You still want to moderate your intake but things like quinoa, Ezekiel bread, and spelt pasta will help you achieve your wellness and weight loss goals much faster!
+You still want to moderate your intake but things like quinoa, Ezekiel bread, and spelt pasta

 - Alcohol – Similar to your simple carbs, alcohol turns into sugar which then turns into acetate in the system and creates an imbalance which leads to candida overgrowth and an inability to properly break down and metabolize fats.
 From elle.com “When you drink alcohol, it’s broken down into acetate (basically vinegar), which the body will burn before any other calorie you’ve consumed or stored, including fat or even sugar.
 So if you drink and consume more calories than you need, you’re more likely to store the fat from the Cheez Whiz you ate and the sugar from the Coke you drank because your body is getting all its energy from the acetate in the beer you sucked down.
 Further, studies show that alcohol temporarily inhibits “lipid oxidation”— in other words, when alcohol is in your system, it’s harder for your body to burn fat that’s already there.
 Since eating fat is the most metabolically efficient way to put fat on your body—you actually use a small amount of calories when you turn excess carbs and protein into body fat, but excess fat slips right into your saddlebags, no costume change necessary—hypothetically speaking, following a high-fat, high-alcohol diet would be the easiest way to put on weight.”
 Moderation is key, a couple glasses of wine 1-2 nights a week is no big deal but if you are partying every weekend, it might be time to cut back.